SatoryKono/bioactivity_data_acquisition/DE-DUP_PLAN.md

 ## Follow-up
 - Monitor downstream documentation or deployment scripts for any references to the removed modules and update them to point to the `bioetl` equivalents if discovered.

+## Shared Determinism Configuration
+- Introduced `configs/includes/determinism_defaults.yaml` to centralize determinism defaults for all pipelines extending ChEMBL sources.
+- Updated activity, assay, document, and testitem pipeline configs to extend the shared include instead of duplicating the determinism defaults.